ch-stark/gitops-rbac-example/blog/blog.md

 ### Using Kyverno to bind a Namespace to several ClusterSets

-This could be easily be achieved using an Kyverno Policy like this:
+This could be easily be achieved using an Kyverno-Generate Policy like this:

 ```
   - name: managedclustersetbinding-red-sre-group